Link-/modern-dev-env/README.md

   NODE_VERSION: '16.x'                # set this to the node version to use

 jobs:
-  deploy:
+  test:
-    name: Deploy to production
+    name: Test the service
     runs-on: ubuntu-latest
     steps:
       - uses: actions/checkout@v2
         name: 'Checkout repository'